A Brief Tutorial on Transformation Based Markov Chain Monte Carlo and Optimal Scaling of the Additive Transformation: Diffusion approximation for a more general dependent family of distributions

 As in \ctn{Pillai2011} we assume that the eigenvalues are arranged in decreasing order and $\lambda_j>0$.

 Now note that any function $x$ in $\mathbb{R}^{\infty}$ can be uniquely represented as

-The function $x$ can be identified with its co-ordinates $\{x_j\}_{j=1}^{\infty}$ which belongs to the space of square-summable sequences.
-Note that $\Sigma$ is diagonal with respect to the co-ordinates of this eigen basis, and if $x_j\sim N(0,\lambda^2_j)$; $j=1,2,\ldots$ independently, then by the Karhunen-Lo\'{e}ve expansion (see, for example, \ctn{Prato92}), $x$ follows the Gaussian measure $\pi_0$, which is an infinite dimensional generalization of (\ref{eq:dep2}).
+The function $x$ can be identified with its coordinates $\{x_j\}_{j=1}^{\infty}$ which belongs to the space of square-summable sequences.
+Note that $\Sigma$ is diagonal with respect to the coordinates of this eigenbasis, and if $x_j\sim N(0,\lambda^2_j)$; $j=1,2,\ldots$ independently, then by the Karhunen-Lo\'{e}ve expansion (see, for example, \ctn{Prato92}), $x$ follows the Gaussian measure $\pi_0$, which is an infinite dimensional generalization of (\ref{eq:dep2}).
 In particular, we assume that $\pi_{0}$ is a Gaussian measure with mean 0 and covariance $\Sigma$.